 - assisting the work of an electoral boundaries commission; and,

 - supporting the Legislative Assembly in amending election legislation.

-The Northwest Territories follows a system of fixed date elections, whereby the Legislative Assembly is scheduled to be dissolved every four years so that a general election may be held.
+The Northwest Territories follows a system of fixed-date elections, in which the Legislative Assembly is scheduled to be dissolved every four years so that a general election may be held.

-Polling day is the first Monday in October, four years after the last general election.
+Under this system, polling day is the first Tuesday in October, four years after the last general election.

 The absence of political parties in the electoral process is one of the features of the NWT's consensus government.